-1. Visit the Old City Market in Charleston
+Visit the Historic City Market in Charleston

-3. Charles Pinckney National Historic Site in Mt.
+Learn History at Charles Pinckney National Historic Site in Mt.
 Pleasant

 Known as the “Forgotten Founder”, this little historic site is also a bit forgotten and tucked away from many of the main attractions.
 It’s easy to reach, but you’d better use that GPS navigation your fancy data phone is capable of doing.
 I use it a little too much these days; I couldn’t tell you how I got there.

 The historic site’s main (and really only) attraction is a large home featuring a gift shop, small museum, and an area with a video presentation.
 There is a nice trail that will take you behind the house and out into the “wild” areas of the historic site along a marsh.
 It’s a great place for a cool walk during the spring or fall months, but I was out there during a blistering summer day so I would not recommend that approach.

 You can visit Charles Pinckney National History Site about 11 miles (30 minutes) outside Charleston near Mount Pleasant.
 If you take your time and enjoy everything the site has to offer you’ll spend about two hours here, so this is a great place to visit for a short break from the busier parts of the area.